 Kids are freeloaders.
 They live in your home rent-free.
 They eat your food without so much as leaving a tip.
 And they expect an allowance.
-The prospect of giving them monetary handouts for doing the dishes or taking out the trash does little more than add insult to injury, but parents participate nonetheless.
-Some hope to teach their kids fiscal responsibility or reward good actions such as chores or success in school.
+The prospect of giving kids monetary handouts for doing the dishes or taking out the trash does little more than add insult to injury, but parents participate nonetheless.
+Some hope to teach their children fiscal responsibility or reward positive actions such as chores or success in school.
 Others are simply worn down by the constant demands for cash.
 But can allowance actually teach responsibility, or are we all doing it wrong?

 Experts have been casting doubt on the merits of giving children cash since at least the ’60s, when Helen Marshall and Lucille Magruder, both of the University of Kentucky, first reported that kids with pocket money displayed no more fiscal responsibility than those who didn’t receive allowances.
 Fifteen years later, psychologists in England similarly found no connection between allowances and good savings habits.
 The disconnect may stem from the fact that children often miss the point of allowances entirely — one 1990 study found that American adolescents have no idea their allowances are educational opportunities.
 Most, infuriatingly, say they’re entitled to it.

-“There are conflicting research findings about the benefit of giving an allowance and the acquiring of fiscal responsibility,” Sharon Danes, a family economist at the University of Minnesota who has written about allowance told Fatherly.
+“There are conflicting research findings about the benefit of giving an allowance and the acquiring of fiscal responsibility,” says Sharon Danes, Ph.D., a family economist at the University of Minnesota who has written about allowance.
 Part of the problem is that it’s not always clear whether children are learning good spending habits from their allowances, or simply by watching their parents make smart economic decisions.
 “The effect of an allowance also depends on the amount of education and monitoring that parents do with the child’s allowance,” Danes adds.

 Given the lack of evidence — is it time to abandon allowance?

-“Not necessarily,” says Stephanie O’Leary, a child psychologist and founder of Westchester Psychological Services in New York.
+“Not necessarily,” says Stephanie O’Leary, Psy.D., a child psychologist and founder of Westchester Psychological Services in New York.
 “If children receive allowance without any contingencies, it sets the precedent that ‘free money’ is available…that money can back-fire and create dependence.”
-On the other hand, if allowance is less of a stipend and more of an age-appropriate opportunity to earn money, O’Leary is in favor.
+But if allowance is less of a stipend and more of an age-appropriate opportunity to earn money, O’Leary is in favor.
 “Providing allowance for tasks that are outside the realm of daily or weekly chores can help establish dedication and perseverance,” she says.

 Danes agrees that there are better ways to teach sound economic judgement than giving your kids a couple of bucks for taking out the trash.
 She suggests that letting your children sit in on real-world financial discussions can better prepare them for prudent fiscal futures.
-“Have them work with a parent on the family budget and paying bills with the parent with the guiding voice of the parent,” Danes says.
-“Let the child know the kind of parental discussions and decisions that have occurred or as the child becomes older to include them in some of those positions.”
+“Have them work with a parent on the family budget and pay bills with the parent with the guiding voice of the parent,” Danes says.
+“Let the child know the kind of parental discussions and decisions that have occurred, or as the child becomes older, include them.”

-If you insist on giving your kids allowance, however, experts agree that it is crucial that you tell your children how you expect the money to be used.
-“Parents should be firm in guiding their children on how to use their money, such as setting aside some to save for long-term items and some for spending now,” says Wyatt Fisher, a clinical psychologist at Regent University in Virginia.
+If you insist on giving your kids allowance, experts agree that it’s crucial you tell your children how you expect the money to be used.
+“Parents should be firm in guiding their children on how to use their money, such as setting aside some to save for long-term items and some for spending now,” says clinical psychologist Wyatt Fisher, Ph.D.
 “They should only be allowed to spend their money on items their parents approve of.”

 Even if you have a savvy little banker on your hands, experts stress that giving your kids money for no reason can be harmful.
-Dennis Poncher, founder of BILY, a support group for parents, says that his organization counsels moms and dads to not give children allowances unless that money comes with accompanying responsibilities.
+Dennis Poncher, founder of BILY, a support group for parents, says that his organization counsels parents to not give children allowances unless that money comes with accompanying responsibilities.
 “Household chores should therefore not be paid for,” he says.
-Poncher told Fatherly that his clients have had the most success with allowance when the cash flow only comes as a result of the child going above and beyond, such as “cleaning the cat litter, cleaning up after the pets, walking the pets, folding the laundry.”
+Poncher says his clients have had the most success with allowance when the cash flow only comes as a result of the child going above and beyond, such as “cleaning the cat litter, cleaning up after the pets, walking the pets, folding the laundry.”